learn-co-curriculum/phase-0-pac-1-working-with-strings/README.md

 > "Wait," said Jo, "Do not go without me!"

-Given the number of `"` used for direct speech, and the lack of _interpolation_ it might be a wise choice to use a single-quote here.
+Given the number of `"` used for direct speech, and the lack of _interpolation_, it might be a wise choice to use a single-quote here.

 ```ruby